It’s a specialism we’ve used to help clients around the world develop excellent customer experiences.

 At the time, it was far and away from the norm.
 Though we’ve evolved a lot since then, we’re still really proud of this project.

 We worked closely with First Choice Power to find out more about its aims and objectives and plan out how we’d deliver the results it needed.
-And ended up creating a design that worked for both English- and Spanish-speaking audiences (without breaking the layout) for a multi-lingual Texas audience.
+And ended up creating a design that worked for both English- and Spanish-speaking audiences, for their Texan audience.
+All without breaking the layout.

 Here’s how our information design experts rebuilt the bill to make it an award-winning piece of work.